tianzehu/PA-and-Section-Writeups/PA3-ExhaustingPastries-Writeup/README.md

   https://www.guru99.com/foreach-loop-java.html

-## Grading Criteria <---- UNFINISHED
+## Grading Criteria

-Half of the PA3 grade will be correctness.
-For this assignment, there will be private test cases....
+Half of the PA2 grade will be correctness.
+For this assignment, there will be some private test cases.
+Partial points will be given if just one or two of the commands is implemented and works on those test cases.

-The other half of the PA3 grade will be your decomposition and code clarity.
+The other half of the PA2 grade will be your decomposition and code clarity.

 Decomposition
+* Should carefully select data structures that implement the required functionality.
+For example, if you avoid using HashMaps, it will probably result in more complicated code and thus points off.

-* Should just use static methods in the single PA3Main class.
+* Should just use static methods in the single PA2Main class.

-* Use a single file: PA3Main.java
+* Use a single file.
+This should be a small program (<300 lines).

 * Each static method should be less than 30 lines.
+This INCLUDES comments.
+It is easier to read a function if it can all fit on one screen.

 * Make things as simple as possible.
+  * Avoid nested loops.
   * Avoid nesting conditionals.
-  * Avoid too many levels of user-defined methods calling other user-defined methods.
+  * Avoid chaining, i.e., too many levels of user-defined methods calling other user-defined methods.
+Putting most of the functionality in another static method that returns void that main calls is an example of this.

 Code Clarity
-* YOU should be able to read, understand, and explain your own code a couple days after you wrote it.
+* YOU should be able to read, understand, and explain your own code to someone else a couple days after you wrote it.

+* There needs to be a balance between no comments and a comment for every line in the program.
+Either extreme will result in points off.

 * The file header should include instructions on how someone would use this program.
+To use the program, one would need to know the input file format.

 * Use meaningful variable names.
 Loop iterators can be simple (i for integers, s for strings, n for numbers, etc.).